 This sound management is continuous.
 In this respect, auditing processes covering the Secretariat's financial statements prepared under IPSAS (International Public Sector Accounting Standards) and expenditure verifications have been further enhanced during 2019 and 2020 through dedicated audits as per grant and cooperation agreements as well as by fostering a comprehensive approach of its accounting system under IPSAS, allowing thus a full picture of its resources and financial situation.
-In this respect, during 2020, the Accounting system has been updated and a module to follow up specific funds has been settled, in order to have control of the budget of these funds (i.e Sida, GIZ, etc) and how they are expended.
+In this respect, during 2020, the accounting system has been updated and a module to follow up specific funds has been settled, in order to have control of the budget of these funds (i.e. Sida, GIZ, etc.) and how they are expended.
 This way of working allows to isolate from all the entries, the ones related to these specific funds and will allow us to get better control on the development of the activities.

-During 2021, risk management and internal control framework as well as simplification and streamlining the Secretariat's internal processes and procedures, will continue to be further enlarged towards more comprehensive policies and internal processes, notably business continuity plan and internal control standards as per internationally recognized standards adapted to the UfM Secretariat context.
+During 2022, risk management and internal control framework as well as simplification and streamlining the Secretariat's internal processes and procedures, will continue to be further enlarged towards more comprehensive policies and internal processes, notably business continuity plan and internal control standards as per internationally recognized standards adapted to the UfM Secretariat context.
 Likewise, budgeting and financial management processes, in continuation of steps taken, will be enhanced through enlarging progressively the scope of Activity Based Budgeting (ABB) methodology to the whole of the Secretariat's budget in terms of resources allocations, so that the budget structure reflects the activity profile and use of funds of the Organization.

-In this context, during 2021 the UfM Secretariat will more specifically:
+In this context, during 2022 the UfM Secretariat will more specifically:

-Further reinforce its funds management policy with a more detailed standards operating procedures for grant management and sub-granting in line with European Union standards and procedures and in compliance with the Financial Regulations to meet requirements of funds channeling to final recipients.
+- Work to start developing tools in order to enforce methodologies of Result based management in its financial and accounting systems. - Further reinforce its funds management policy with a more detailed standards operating procedures for grant management and sub-granting in line with European Union standards and procedures and in compliance with the Financial Regulations to meet requirements of funds channeling to final recipients.
 In this context, during 2020 the UfM Secretariat issued a first update of the UfM donor's funds management on the basis of the last update of PRAG in terms of grants.
-In addition, this update has been put into operation through grant dossiers under the cooperation agreement with Norway.
+In addition, this update has been put into operation through grant dossiers under the cooperation agreement with Norway and Sida.

-- Work toward staring a formal process of pillar assessment following tests made in previous years and follow up actions that took place during 2018-2019. - Develop tools in order to enforce methodologies of Result based management in its financial and accounting systems. - Strive to align its procedures and practices with Internal control standards and management of risks recognized methodologies notably EU-based ones and COSO ones' through updating and upgrading its internal manuals and policies.
+- Strive to align its procedures and practices with Internal control standards and management of risks recognized methodologies notably EU-based ones and COSO ones' through updating and upgrading its internal manuals and policies.
 In this regard, mechanism of segregation of duties and avoidance of incompatibilities will be strengthening between the authorizing officer and the accounting officer duties.
 In this respect, during 2020, charters of authorizing officer, accounting officer and code of processional standards of financial actors have been prepared and put in place. - Propose an internal audit scheme to be put in place in UfM in line with EU financial regulations and international best practices and taking into account the size of the Secretariat and its resources - Work with the governance mechanism established notably the oversight committee and provide needed support and information to facilitate the performance of its duties - Enhance the accountability and transparency schemes through making available more documentation on its use of funds to its MS and to the public notably through its website. - Initiate process for putting in place a data protection policy with needed assessment, benchmarking and external technical support.

 VII.
-2021 UfMS Financial framework statement (IPSAS based)
+2022 UfMS Financial framework statement (IPSAS based)